bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-building.rst

 ``<CodeUpgrade>``
    Perl code to be executed when the package is upgraded (subject to ``version`` tag).

    Example if already installed package version is below 1.3.4 (e. g.
-1.2.6), defined action will be performed:
+1.2.6), the defined action will be performed:

    .. code-block:: XML